HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 # Creating Solutions using the DCP

-The Human Cell Atlas Data Coordination Platform holds much potential to support and enrich solutions for single cell genomics.
-This page highlights resources you can leverage to enable your creativity.
+The Human Cell Atlas Data Coordination Platform holds much potential to support and encourage cellular resolution research in a variety of biological and computational areas.
+This page highlights available resources for enabling all areas of scientific exploration.

 ## General Description